Skip to main content

 What this means

-An N/A result indicates that the applicant's address is outside the UK, which means Legl's electronic identity verification cannot be completed using its standard UK data sources.
+An N/A result indicates that the client's address is outside the UK, which means Legl's electronic identity verification cannot be completed using its standard UK data sources.

 When this happens: